 How is that time of the year again?
 I’ve made a similar lectin-free sweet potato pie last year for Thanksgiving, and couldn’t wait to re-test it and improve it for this year’s fall season.
 And I thought I’d do it earlier this year to give y’all time to prepare.
 Move over pumpkin, sweet potato got our back this fall.

-Two color filings, a nice visual effect
+Two-color filings, a nice visual effect

-So, back to this recipe, there are two ways to go about it: 1. the easy way, just get the usual orange flesh sweet potatoes and make the pie.
-OR, if you want to complicate your life, as I do, try to make it in two colors, complementary ones that are, purple and orange.
+- The complicated way: if you want to complicate your life, as I do, try to make it in two colors, complementary ones that are, purple and orange.

 It does have a nice visual effect, and I love the addition of the Purple Stokes sweet potato (which to me tastes like chestnuts), but it takes almost double the time because you have to split the ingredients into two batches.
 And while you can contaminate some of the purple with orange, you can’t do it the other way around because the orange sweet potato will get muddy.